tristanbatchler/tbat.me/_posts/2021-03-16-calculating-pi-by-finding-the-area-under-a-bell-curve/2021-03-16-calculating-pi-by-finding-the-area-under-a-bell-curve.md

 description: For Pi Day in 2021, I decided to use a lesser-known method of calculating the digits of Pi.
 ---

+For Pi Day in 2021, I decided to use a lesser-known method of calculating the digits of Pi.

 ## Recap on probability density functions
 In statistics, a **probability density function** (**PDF**) of a continuous random variable $$r$$ is a curve whose height, at any given sample along the $$x$$-axis, represents the relative likelihood that $$r$$ equals that sample.